JadenRuan/COMPSCI326_Group_Project/README.md

 Key Features:
 - Subtabs for vendors to describe their products and availability.
-This will allow vendors to promote their products and allow students to be informed about what products they can purchase.
+This will allow vendors to promote their products and inform students about what products they can purchase.
+- Reviews section to comment on different vendors and their products.
+This will allow vendors to get feedback and see which products did well versus ones that did not as well and be able to restock accordingly.

 Project Description (copied/revised from your presentation slides).:
 Problem: Clearly define the problem your application aims to solve.